 A year later, I ran into President Bush again at another Houston-area charity event.

-Such was the example which the president set with his character, generosity and easy charm that his Secret Service detachment sponsored a fundraising golf tournament of their own in the Houston area for several years.
+Given the example which the president set with his character, generosity, and easy charm, his own Secret Service detachment sponsored a fundraising golf tournament in Houston for a number of years.

-The day of the Secret-Service tournament, the president and former First Lady Barbara Bush arrived making apologies that they would be unable to stay for the whole event due to other commitments that afternoon.
-Still, he showed up early and before meeting the golfers, he asked to be introduced to members of the club’s staff.
-Given the spontaneity of his request, there was no time to line everyone up, “royalty-style.”
-Instead, he wandered around the clubhouse, introducing himself—as if he needed an introduction–to each and every staff person he could find.
+The day of the tournament, the president and former First Lady Barbara Bush arrived offering apologies that would be abbreviated, due to other commitments they had that afternoon.
+Still, President Bush immediately got to “work.”
+His first request was to be introduced to members of the club’s staff.
+Given the unexpected nature of this request, the club began scrambling.
+“I can make it easy,” he said.
+“Take me to them.”
+Thus, he ventured around the clubhouse introducing himself—as if he needed an introduction.

-Outside, the president posed for pictures with each golfing foursome.
-Meeting the president, in my experience, was never a rushed occasion.
+Outside, the president posed for pictures with each golfing group.
+Meeting the president, in my experience, was never a rushed experience.
 He took time to shake hands and make small talk.
-Off to the side, Barbara maintained a low profile and chatted with a small group of women who worked at the club.
+Off to the side, Barbara maintained a low profile and chatted with the small group of women in attendance.

 Once the tournament began, the president and First Lady hopped into a golf cart and led a three-cart procession onto the course.
 Behind them were a pair of Secret Service agents.
 In the car bringing up the rear, I rode solo toting a video camera to capture as much of the presidential visit as possible.